Gajol/Content/Psychology/Book-Think-Fast-Think-Slow/Book - Think Fast, Think Slow.md

 ## Systems

+In lay-terms, the human has two systems in the brain, System 1 and System 2.
+Understanding the behaviour of the two systems can help people understand human behaviour and their decision making.

 | System 1                                                     | System 2                                                     |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | causal connections (sucks at statistical facts) - satisfying sense of causation (versus lack thereof in statistical sampling).
 Not prone to doubt. |                                                              |